Pálinka: Consumption

 Pálinka should be served at 18–23 C because it is at this temperature that the fine smell and taste of the fruit can be best enjoyed.
 If served too cold, the smell and the taste will be difficult to appreciate.

 The form of the glass used to drink pálinka affects the drinking experience.
 The ideal glass is wide at the bottom and narrow at the rim, that is, tulip-shaped.
-The relatively narrow neck of the glass concentrates the "nose" released from the larger surface at the bottom of the glass, magnifying the smell of drink.
+The relatively narrow neck of the glass concentrates the "nose" released from the larger surface at the bottom of the glass, magnifying the smell of the drink.

 Production

 Modern production

 Modern commercial production occurs in Hungary and parts of Austria.
 It is commonly made from the fermentation of plums, but other fruits used include apricots, apples, pears, peaches, and cherries.
 The traditional double distillation process results in a strong alcohol content of 40 to 70 percent ABV.